The journey to becoming debt-free is not easy but the destination is well worth the struggle

 We began by discussing how they started.
 "Stop spending.
 We just said, OK, no more.
 We won't buy anything if we can't pay for it in cash.
 We cut up all the credit cards.
 We have an American Express."

 Once they stopped adding to the debt level, the next step was reducing the amount that they already owed.
-Cara watched her mailbox for credit card offers with low introductory rates.
+Cara watched for credit card offers with low introductory rates.
 When she found one, she'd switch to that card.
 When the intro period was over and the rate increased, she'd find another card.
 Cara began to be concerned that their credit report wouldn't look good because of all the switching.
 So she began to approach the credit card companies for a lower interest rate.
 "I would negotiate with the credit card people."
 She'd tell them, "I've got these other offers and I'd like to stay with your company.
 But I need the lower interest rate."
-Said Cara, "I've gotten some of them to extended the introductory rate."
+Said Cara, "I've gotten some of them to extend the introductory rate."

 Cara grew up in simple circumstances.
 Her father died when she was three, leaving Cara's mother to raise seven children alone.
 Although they struggled financially, all of the children attended some college.
 Cara has a master's degree in accounting.